LeylaNovini/iot/README.md

-# iot
+# Internet of Things

-assignments from iot class
+Assignments from the Internet of Things course at Parsons School of Design MFADT program.